TTE-Ethio/EthioFormat/README.md

 3. **The Content**
    The content of the data (the actual **key-value pairs**) is stored **separately** from the structure, making it very efficient for parsing and accessing data.
 A pointer is used to **reference each key-value pair**, and when parsing begins, the system moves from one pair to the next based on the instructions in the header.
 As the parser encounters a **2** in the header, it moves to the next key-value pair and continues the process.

+The extension of a text-version of EthioFormat is .eft and the extension of a binary-version of EthioFormat is .efb

 ---

 #### **Why EthioFormat Matters**